Japan vows $60 billion to boost IMF firepower

 “Following a series of euro zone’s policy responses, it is important to strengthen IMF funding and pave the way for ensuring an end to the crisis not only for the euro zone but also for Japan and Asian countries,” Azumi told a regular news conference after a cabinet meeting.

-“I am confident that many other countries will pledge contributions to the IMF,” he said.
+“I am confident that many other countries will pledge contributions to the IMF,” he said, while acknowledging it will be “difficult” for all countries to commit to a contribution this week.

 The IMF, which acts as a lender of last resort for governments, said in January it would need $600 billion in new resources to help “innocent bystanders” who might be affected by economic and financial spillovers from Europe.

-Lagarde said last week the IMF might not need as much money as it had thought because economic risks had waned.
+IMF Managing Director Christine Lagarde said last week it might not need as much money as it had thought because economic risks had waned.
 G20 officials told Reuters the world’s major economies were likely to agree to provide between $400 billion and $500 billion.

-“I am grateful for Japan’s leadership and strong commitment to multilateralism, and I call on the broader fund membership to follow Japan’s lead,” Lagarde said after Japan’s pledge.
+“I am grateful for Japan’s leadership and strong commitment to multilateralism, and I call on the broader fund membership to follow Japan’s lead,” Lagarde said after Japan’s announcement.

 Canada has insisted it is not interested in contributing to a fund to bail out Europe, which it says has enough of its own resources to deal with the crisis.

-Other economies, including major emerging markets China, Brazil and Russia, have said they are willing to chip in but were looking to get more voting power in return.
+China, Brazil and Russia have said they are willing to chip in but were looking to get more voting power in return.
 Azumi said he consulted with Chinese Vice Premier Wang Qishan on Monday and that there was no gap between the two countries on IMF funding.

+Japan’s announcement comes ahead of the IMF and World Bank Spring Meeting and a G20 finance leaders’ meeting in Washington.
+The meetings run from Friday to Sunday.

-Azumi acknowledged it would be difficult to secure commitments from all countries this week towards boosting the IMF’s financial firepower and he underlined Japan’s long-standing position that Europe needed to do more to combat the debt crisis.
+Azumi underlined Japan’s long-standing position that Europe needed to do more to combat the debt crisis.

 “I don’t think Europe has made enough efforts on their own,” Azumi said.
 “I must urge them to beef up their firewall further.
 At the same time the world is in need of strengthening IMF lending, so Japan has been taking the lead in coordinating opinions with other countries concerned.”